mootw/snout-scout/scouting.md

 # Best Practices
 1. **Scout as little as possible**.
 Human input means errors in data collection.
     - DO automated collection where possible.
-(The Blue Alliance)
+(The Blue Alliance, statbotics)
     - AVOID collecting duplicate information you can find elsewhere.
         - > **EXAMPLE** collecting 'cycle time' since it is directly porportional to scoring, and can be calculated.
 2. **Collect only relevant information**